ptsefton/ukulele-circus/README.md

 ## Is that all there is?

 Many of the Ukulele Circus Phreaks met via, and play with, the Blue Mountains Ukulele Group ([Blue MUGs]), lots of fun stuff on there.
+The Blue MUGs are welcoming and inclusive, check them out!

 [The Orchard Boat]: https://www.facebook.com/theorchardboat/ "The Orchard Boat are Rob And BJ taking their gypsy guitar and accordion on a musical adventure through the Jazz, Irish, French and quirky pop music scene."
 [U4ria]: https://www.facebook.com/U4riaBand/ "U4ria is a 5 piece quartet who started out playing Beatles songs, but who have been distracted and subverted by banjo player"